 This example shows acoustic beamforming using a uniform linear array (ULA) of microphones.
 The model simulates the reception of three audio signals from different directions on a 10-element uniformly spaced linear microphone array.
 After the addition of thermal noise at the receiver, beamforming is applied for different source angles and the result is played on a sound device.
 The audio source that needs to be played in the audio player can be selected using the dialog from the Select Source block.

 This example uses dataflow domain in Simulink to make use of multiple cores on your desktop to improve simulation performance.
 The Domain parameter of the Dataflow Subsystem in this model is set as Dataflow.
 You can view this by selecting the subsystem and then selecting View>Property Inspector.
 Dataflow domains automatically partition your model and simulate the system using multiple threads for better simulation performance.
 Once you set the Domain parameter to Dataflow, you can use Dataflow Simulation Assistant to analyze your model to get better performance.
-You can open the Dataflow Simulation Assistant, by clicking on the "..." near the Latency parameter in Property Inspector.
+You can open the Dataflow Simulation Assistant, by clicking on the Dataflow assistant button below the Automatic frame size calculation parameter in Property Inspector.

 In the Dataflow Simulation Assistant, click the Analyze button to start the analysis of the dataflow domain for simulation performance.
 Once the analysis is finished, the Dataflow Simulation Assistant shows how many threads the dataflow subsystem will use during simulation.